Julio Jones could be done in Atlanta after phone call with Shannon Sharpe was aired live

-As for a preferred destination, the seven-time Pro Bowler declared, “I want to win.”
+As for a preferred destination, the seven-time Pro Bowl pick declared, “I want to win.”

 Jones, who was shown wearing a Dallas Cowboys sweatshirt recently in a photo that went viral, was asked about his possible interest in that team.
 “I ain’t going to Dallas,” he said.
 “I never thought about going to Dallas.”